 LaSHONDA KATRICE BARNETT was born in Kansas City, Missouri, in 1974, and grew up in Park Forest, Illinois.
-She is the author of a story collection Callaloo (1999), and recently completed her debut novel, Jam! (forth).
-For short fiction she received the College Language Association's Margaret Walker Award (2000) and New York's Barbara Deming Foundation's Artist Grant (2004).
+She is the author of a story collection Callaloo, (1999).
+For short fiction she received the College Language Association's Margaret Walker Award and New York's Barbara Deming Foundation's Artist Grant.
 Recent awards for writing and historical fiction research include the Rhode Island Council for the Humanities & National Endowment for the Humanities Grant #45.12 (2011); Mystic Seaport's Munson Institute of Maritime Culture Paul Cuffe Memorial Fellowship (2010); Sewanee Writers Conference Tennessee Williams Scholarship (2009) and a fellowship from the Provincetown Fine Arts Work Center.

 A graduate of the University of Missouri, she received an M.A. in Women's History from Sarah Lawrence College and the Ph.D. in American Studies from the College of William and Mary.
-Since 1998, Barnett has taught the history, literature and music of the African Diaspora at the University of Richmond, Hampton University, Columbia University, Sarah Lawrence College and CUNY.
-She divides her time between home on Manhattan's upper west side and Providence, where she is Visiting Assistant Professor in Ethnic Studies at Brown University (CSREA) researching her next historical novel on 18th-century African American seafaring men.
+She has taught the history, literature and music of the African Diaspora at Columbia University, Sarah Lawrence College, Hunter College and Brown University.

 Currently completing a novel on 18th-century African American seafaring men, Barnett lives and writes full time at home on Manhattan's upper west side.